Charlie1203/light-it-challenge/README.md

 # API & data

-Patient data comes from the public MockAPI endpoint: https://63bedcf7f5cfc0949b634fc8.mockapi.io/users
+Patient data comes from the public MockAPI endpoint provided: https://63bedcf7f5cfc0949b634fc8.mockapi.io/users

 I used environment variables (EXPO_PUBLIC_API_BASE_URL, EXPO_PUBLIC_API_PATIENTS_PATH) to keep config outside the code.
 The app loads patients on mount and lets you add or edit them locally — no backend persistence, as requested.

-🧾 Forms & Validation
+# Forms & Validation

 Forms use react-hook-form with Zod for simple schema validation, to make sure each entry is complete and valid before saving.

-🎨 UI & Styling
+# UI & Styling

-Everything is styled by hand with React Native’s StyleSheet — no UI libraries.
+Everything is styled by hand with React Native’s StyleSheet; no UI libraries.
 I aimed for a clean layout with:

 Expandable patient cards